IF CHRIST IS NOT RISEN

 Share this good news with someone today!

-Prayer: My Dear Heavenly Father, thank you for raising my Lord Jesus from the dead for my justification, and to give me hope and comfort.
+Prayer: My Dear Heavenly Father, thank you for raising my Lord Jesus from the dead for my justification, and to give me a living hope and comfort.
 I declare today that I am totally, perfectly, and permanently free from the fear of death, for my Lord Jesus has conquered death for me, in Jesus’ name.
 Amen.